 SEVERE GELCOAT CRAZING OR MORE SERIOUS HULL DAMAGE CAN OCCUR DURING HAULING AND LAUNCHING IF PRESSURE IS CREATED ON THE GUNWALES (SHEER) BY THE SLINGS.
 SPREADERS ARE NOT REQUIRED IF BELTS ARE NOT CREATING PRESSURE (CABLE DRUMS FURTHER APART THAN BEAM OF BOAT).
-FLAT, WIDE BELTING SLINGS AND SPREADERS LONG ENOUGH TO KEEP PRESSURE FROM THE GUNWALES IS ESSENTIAL.
+FLAT, WIDE BELTINGSLINGS AND SPREADERS LONG ENOUGH TO KEEP PRESSURE FROM THE GUNWALES IS ESSENTIAL.
 DO NOT ALLOW ANYONE TO HAUL YOUR BOAT WHEN THE SPREADERS ON THE LIFT ARE NOT WIDE ENOUGH TO TAKE THE PRESSURE OFF THE GUNWALES.

-Supporting The Boat For Storage Your trailer or a well-made cradle is the best support for your boat during storage.
-When storing the boat on a trailer for a long period: - Make sure the rollers and pads support the hull of the boat. - Make sure the trailer is on a level surface and the bow is high enough so that water will drain from the bilge. - Make sure the engine is in the down position. - Check the tires once each season.
+Supporting The Boat For Storage

+Your trailer or a well-made cradle is the best support for your boat during storage.
+When storing the boat on a trailer for a long period:

+- Make sure the rollers and pads properly support the hull of the boat and do not put pressure on the hull lifting strakes. - Make sure the trailer is on a level surface and the bow is high enough so that water will drain from the bilge.

+- Make sure the engines are in the down position. - Check the tires once each season.
 Add enough air for the correct amount of inflation for the tires.

 Note: Read the owner's manual for the trailer for the correct amount of inflation for the tires.

 When storing the boat on a cradle: